 transarterial or transvenous coil or other embolic material placed through the defect obliterating the cavernous sinus

 Indirect fistulas require either transarterial occlusion of feeding arterial branches and/or transvenous occlusion of the cavernous sinus 6.
 Transvenous access can be challenging and may require access via the superior ophthalmic vein (sometimes with the aid of surgical exposure), inferior ophthalmic vein, lateral pterygoid plexus, superior petrosal sinus 6.
 Occasionally flow-diverting stents can be used to treat indirect fistulas if no other transarterial or transvenous approaches are available 8.

-Surgical treatment is relegated in most institution for cases where endovascular management is unsuccessful or impossible.
+Surgery is relegated in most institutions for cases where endovascular management is unsuccessful or impossible.
 Treatment may involve ligation or trapping of involved arterial segments 3

 Ocular complications are also common and often one of the driving factors in embarking upon treatment.